opsfolio/docs.opsfolio.com/src/content/docs/automating-compliance/automated-auditing-and-assurance/automated-auditing.md

 ### Improving Processes
 - **Definition and Importance**
-  - Automated audits provide continuous feedback on process efficiency and effectiveness.
+  - Automated audits provide continuous feedback on process efficiency and effectiveness[^3].
   - Importance: Facilitates continuous improvement and operational excellence.
 - **Implementation**
   - Use data analytics to analyze audit results and identify areas for improvement.